AmbireTech/adex-protocol/components/market.md

 ## AdEx Validator (Sentry node) discovery

-Currently, the only method of discovering validators that are not in the configuration set, is by scanning channels and aggregating validator information from the `campaignSpec` field of the channels it scrapes.
+Currently, the only method of discovering validators that are not in the configuration set, is by scanning channels and aggregating validator information from the [`campaignSpec`][campaignSpec] field of the channels it scrapes.

 For example, if we start with one validator in `initialValidators`, and it reports 3 channels, each of these 3 channels will have one more validator that we'll discover.
 If we repeat this cycle, we will discover even more channels and validators.